Coping with Holiday Stress:

-The holiday is a time to gather with family, friends, fun, and food: Holidays can be a lot of fun or produce a lot of stress.
-We have to meet certain deadlines, and several demands to prepare for the holiday.
-If you suffer from anxiety, depression, or Post-Traumatic Stress Disorder (PTSD), the holiday may produce more stress.
-A few of tips are listed below for anyone who might be struggle during the holidays.
+The holiday is a time to gather with family, friends, fun, and food.
+Holidays can be a lot of fun or produce a lot of stress.
+We have to meet certain deadlines and many demands to prepare for the holiday.
+If you suffer from anxiety, depression, or Post-Traumatic Stress Disorder (PTSD), the holiday may produce even more stress.
+Here’s few of tips for anyone who might be struggling during the holidays.

 1. Plan ahead.
 Social situations or large crowds can be stressful for someone with PTSD, anxiety, or depression.
-Find out ahead of time who will be there and how many people will be attending the gathering.
-The more information you have the less unpredictable the situation will be for you.
+Find out ahead of time who and how will be attending the gathering.
+The more information you have, the less unpredictable the situation will be for you.

-2. Manage Your Time—Make a list what needs to be accomplished, & make plans for addressing issues, and stick to the plan as best you can.
+2. Manage Your Time.
+Make a list what needs to be accomplished and make plans for addressing issues.
+Stick to the plan as best you can.

-3. Be part of the solution—Learning problem-solving skills.
+3. Be part of the solution.
+Learn problem-solving skills.
 They can improve your ability to cope.

 4. Seek out support.
-Take a friend or relative whom you trust with you when you are planning to go to a social gathering or shopping.
+Take a friend or relative whom you trust with you when you go to a social gathering or shopping.
 Social support through a friend, family, support group or therapist can also be useful in coping with symptoms.

-5. Preparation-Practice your coping strategies that you have been learning with a group or individual therapy when you are relatively relaxed.
+5. Preparation.
+Practice your coping strategies that you have been learning with during group or individual therapy when you are relatively relaxed.

-8. Expressing yourself—keeping your thoughts bottled up can increase stress.
+8. Expressing yourself.
+Keeping your thoughts bottled up can increase stress.
 So speak up in respectful ways.
 Sharing your ideas and feelings in a polite yet assertive manner can help reduce your stress level.
-To the extent that you trust family members, discuss with them things that may be triggering or stressful to you about the holidays.
+To the extent that you trust family members, discuss the things that may be triggers or stressful to you about the holidays.
 Be open and honest about what you need to enjoy the holidays.

 10. Redefine what the holidays mean.
-The holidays are a time for celebration, and this can happen in some different ways.
-Celebrate your way.
+The holidays are a time for celebration, and this can happen in many different ways.
+Celebrate your way!
 For example, volunteering your time at a homeless shelter or a hospital.
 Giving back and helping others can be an effective way of recovering from trauma.

-11. However you celebrate the holidays, make sure you take the time to enjoy them.
+However you celebrate the holidays, make sure you take the time to enjoy them.
 These are just a few strategies that may be effective.
 Take a chance to come up with your own so that you enjoy the holiday season to the fullest.
-Example: Several years I would take trips out of the country during the holidays, and explore new cultures.
+For example, for several years I took trips out of the country during the holidays and explored new cultures.

 I hope you enjoy Thanksgiving whether at home, or wherever you may find yourself.